 Through the research and writing requirements of the program, the resident has the potential to produce at least two manuscripts suitable for peer-reviewed publication by the end of the residency.

-The Resident will receive a faculty appointment as Adjunct Clinical Instructor with the University of Michigan College of Pharmacy.
+The resident will receive a faculty appointment as Adjunct Clinical Instructor with the University of Michigan College of Pharmacy.
 Experience in rotation-related precepting and in teaching of Pharm.D. students and PGY1 residents is widely available.
-The Resident will gain experience in didactic teaching in the Critical Care lecture and Ethics/EBM Transplant Session at the College of Pharmacy.
+The resident will gain experience in didactic teaching in the Ethics/EBM Transplant Session at the College of Pharmacy.

 Residency Director Information